msveshnikov/landing-generator-autocode/README.md

 # TODO

--   Improve design of UserAccount, make all buttons nicer
 -   Preview, Edit buttons dont work, naviagte back to buikder I wanna see site
 -   Reduce height of Web Canvas in Builder, regroup elements nicer and more compact
 -   add some tempates to DB